-Kansa Wand: Hoax or Healing?
-The Truth Behind This Ayurvedic Beauty Tool
+Kansa Wand Hoax or Healing?
+The Truth About This Ayurvedic Beauty Tool

 Beauty influencers claim the Kansa Wand can remove toxins, restore pH balance, and lift the face.
 But are these benefits real, or just another beauty hoax?
 Let's break it down: